Ratify the Maputo Protocol: Protect the Rights of African Women and Girls

 The Maputo Protocol is a binding legal framework that holds African governments to account for the continued gross violation of the rights of women and girls in Africa.
 They set a 2020 deadline for ratification.

-However, with less than 6 months to go until the end of 2020, 13 countries are yet to ratify it including three that have neither signed nor ratified it.
+However, 13 countries are yet to ratify it including three that have neither signed nor ratified it.

 Women and girls deserve to live in a world that is free from all forms of violence and discrimination and if all African nations fully abide by their obligations under the Maputo Protocol, this will become a reality.